Text Link

 The importance of community during eating disorder recovery

-Treatment and recovery don’t occur in a vacuum—the connections recovering individuals make are invaluable to the healing process.
-A solid community of people in recovery can provide each other with validation, support, guidance, and a place to process difficult emotions, all while lifting each other up in times of triumph.
+A solid eating disorder community can provide someone with validation, support, guidance, and a place to process difficult emotions, all while encouraging all participants to lift each other up in times of triumph.

 Last updated on